HTR0904/NitannyAuctionTBD/README.md

 ---

 ## Instructions on how to initialize database
-1. Open dataset_tables and select user_raw
+1. Open MySql.
-2. Import hashlib and run "sha256(password)" for each password to get your protected password
-3. Store in seperate table
+2. Create table framework.
+3. Import csv files into their respected table.
+4. Save as db file.

 ## Instructions on how to run the code